-This is our go-to recipe for Classic Strawberry Shortcake.
+This is a great recipe for Southern Strawberry Shortcake.
 Using fresh California Strawberries is a wonderful way to balance out your sweet treats with a delicious fruit that’s also a nutritional powerhouse.

 Serves: 8-10 servings